 These measurements can also provide a trigger to follow-up with customers who either weren’t happy, who weren’t able to complete their task or who didn’t find what they were looking for from self service.
 If they need more help, you can trigger a follow up for a customer support agent to get in touch and help them.

 5. Bring your customer support and self service together

 A good digital customer experience platform is essential to optimising your customer self service.
 By integrating all your channels into a single tech solution, you’re able to get a holistic view of the customer experience.

 We know customers ‘mix and match’ the channels they use and, if they can’t complete it through one, they’ll switch to another.
 So being able to track the entire journey, you’re able to see how they come together to deliver a holistic experience.

 You can see where the experience falls down and needs improving, and where you’re having the biggest impact on the customer experience.

-Trending topics coming in to your contact center can trigger an update to your FAQs or self-service portal to help people self-serve and reduce effort.
-And feedback and data on your self-service portals can be a trigger to upskill agents, training them in handling any new, or trending support topics from your digital channels.
+Trending topics coming into your contact centre can trigger an update to your FAQs or self-service portal to help people self-serve and reduce effort.
+And feedback and data on your self-service portals can be a trigger to up-skill support agents, training them in handling any new, or trending support topics from your digital channels.

 Plus, because you can see the end-to-end journey, when a customer does switch from self-serve to your contact centre, your agents will have a record of their interactions, so they can meet them where they are and help resolve issues faster.

 Great customer service is a learning process that takes into account how each aspect of your digital support is received and what else your customers are looking for.
 This is why having comprehensive customer self service software can help you to easily meet the ever-evolving demands of customers in a digital age.